openconfig/gribi/doc/specification.md

 A device might learn routing information of the same destination from different protocols (e.g., static route, gRIBI, OSPF, BGP, etc.), and prefer one over the others.
-The preference is often configurable and indicated by different values (often known as Administrative Distance or Route Preference) in a network device OS.
+The preference is normally indicated by different values (often known as Administrative Distance or Route Preference) in a network device OS.
 The values are locally significant to different device OS.

-This spec does not enforce the exact value that a device OS should assign to gRIBI protocol.
-However, the value MUST be configurable or by default between static and everything else (where static is preferred over gRIBI).
+This spec does not enforce the exact value that a device OS should assign to gRIBI protocol,but the value MUST be configurable.

 ## 4.2 `Get` RPC